 I'm Lisa.
-I'm Canadian.
-I'm a teacher and a beauty minimalist.
+I'm a teacher from Canada, a wife, a dog mom, and a beauty minimalist.

-I have lived in 6 countries on 4 continents and this has influenced my understanding and experience of beauty in many different ways.
+I have lived in 6 countries and this has influenced my understanding and experience of beauty in many different ways.

 I had my first contact with systematic skincare as a teenager.
 Like many teens, I struggled with acne and it was during this time I was introduced to the 3-step skincare routine: cleanse, tone, moisturize.
 These simple steps served me so well during my teenage years, that I continued them long after the acne healed.

 In my early twenties, when I was teaching in east Africa, I witnessed how local women, even those who faced the greatest poverty, still took pride in their skin.
 This made me realize how important beauty is for all women, regardless of our age, culture, social status or resources.

 Shortly afterwards I moved to South Korea to teach English.
 I was so overwhelmed by the priority of beauty there.
 I was seduced by the Korean beauty industry - all the products with exotic ingredients and adorable packaging.
 It was a whole new experience; skincare became an exciting and fun hobby, and for a while they made me believe that the 10-step routine was the only way to maximize the benefits of the products.
 I followed these 10 steps religiously until I moved to Germany a few years later.